ArchitectsEvolutionZone/MonitorMe/1.Requirements/UserJourneys/HospitalAdmin.md

 - The system administrator sets up an account for the hospital administrator.
 Here we're interested in the user name, name as data for the hospital administrator
 - The hospital administrator registers the hospital rooms.
 Relevant information to collect here is the room's location (floor, room number) and patient capacity.
 - The hospital administrator registers the Consolidated Monitoring Screens that were installed by the support team.
 Relevant information here is CMS location (floor, nurse station location, identifier)
-- The hospital administrator associates rooms to Consolidated Monitoring Systems, such as there are max 20 pacients asociated to one CMS.
+- The hospital administrator associates rooms to Consolidated Monitoring Systems, such as there are max 20 patients associated to one CMS.
 - The hospital administrator registers the vital sign devices in the MonitorMe System.
 Relevant information to collect is: device identifier, device type
 - The hospital administrator creates accounts for the medical professionals.
 Relevant information here: name, identifier, medical role